WDD 330: Web Frontend Development II

 }

-3. Add a method to your ProductList class to use this template called renderList, call the template function once for each product in our list, and insert it to the DOM.
+3. Add a method to your ProductList class to use this template called renderList, call the template function once for each product in the list, and insert it to the DOM.
 The method should take the product list as an argument.
-Remember: map is great way to transform data objects into HTML strings.

 Adding in the data

 1. You should have some product cards showing, but they are all the same and are missing critical information.
 The next step is to insert the specific product information into the HTML template.
-This is why we used a template literal string, to take advantage of the variable interpolation it provides.
+This is why you used a template literal string, to take advantage of the variable interpolation it provides.

 2. Insert the correct variables into your template.
 Then test again to make sure everything is displaying correctly.
-Remember to remove the hard coded products in the /index.html file so we don't have any duplicates.
+Remember to remove the hard coded products in the /index.html file so you don't have any duplicates.

-Make it reusable
+Make renderList reusable

 The code for your renderList method looks something like this: